worldbank/counting-people-climate-risk/docs/0_summary.md

 ## Limitations
+It is important to understand the limitations of the methodology and indicator.

-There are...
-Limitations are discussed further [here](limitations).
+Several limitations are discussed [here](limitations).